AppAce/privacy-policy/index.md

 Privacy Policies of other services:

-Our Services may provide links to other services.
-Our privacy policy applies only to our services, so if we redirect you to another service you should read their privacy policy.
+We may provide links to third parties.
+Our privacy policy applies only to our services, so if we redirect you to a third party you should read their privacy policy.

+Age Requirement:

+Our Apps are not for users under the age of 16.
+We do not knowingly collect data of users under the age of 16.

 Changes to our Privacy Policy: